 Please note: Inside the Volcano tour only operates during summertime

-- Main attractions: While driving the Golden Circle, you can visit an Icelandic National history sight, Thingvellir National Park, which formerly housed Iceland’s earliest parliaments.
-You can also visit the Geysir geothermal area, containing The Great Geyser of Iceland.
-A natural geyser which feeds hot springs around the area and has been active for thousands of years.
-In addition, the Gullfoss geysers and waterfalls offer some more beautiful views.
+- Main attractions: While driving the Golden Circle, you can visit an Icelandic National history site, Thingvellir National Park, which formerly housed Iceland’s earliest parliaments.
+You can also visit the Geysir Geothermal Area, which contains The Great Geyser of Iceland, a natural geyser which feeds hot springs around the area and has been active for thousands of years.
+In addition, the Gullfoss waterfall offers some more beautiful views.

 - Alternative attractions: You may also choose to visit the city of Skalholt and the Skalholt cathedral, Thjorsardalur Valley, Solheimar Eco-Village, Helgufoss and Thorufoss Waterfalls, Fridheimar Tomato and Horse Farm, and Kerid Crater.